jockee/lang/lang.md

+-- KEY
-* stdlib fold:s variable shadowing
+* stdlib fold:s variable shadowing #varshadow
   * a successful map doesn't touch Binop Concat until eval?
     * is this due to it getting values of the wrong type?

+-- TODO: tuples, sets
 -- TODO: Type system
 * get 'Data' back
   * perhaps data doesn't cut it? would it be able to catch `Just Integer`, instead of just `Just`?